WifiGuyWill/Geo-Auto-Provsioning-Service/README.md

 * New AP is plugged in and automatically connects to Aruba Central.
 * Central via webhook posts a message to GAPS which then does a REST API call to Central for AP details.
 * The details are parsed for the public IP.
 GAPS makes an API call to a public GEO IP service which return the physical location of the installed AP.
 * The location data parsed for the two letter state code.
-This is checked against a local dictionary that maps the state to a group in Cental (IE East-Group / West-Group).
+This is checked against a local dictionary that maps the state to a group in Central (IE East-Group / West-Group).
 * GAPS then sends the group info to Central and provisions the AP into the proper group.

 # First Steps: